dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 }
 ```

-Our `board.rs` file contains the `Board` struct with a few hardcoded obsticals and a method to render it all:
+Our `board.rs` file contains the `Board` struct with a few hardcoded obstacles and a method to render it all:

 ```rust {data-file="board.rs"}
 use crate::{